 Your medical specialist will put glasses or eyepads over your eyes to protect them.
 A cool gel is then placed on the skin being treated.
 The smooth glass surface of the handpiece is gently applied to your skin and pulses of light flash.
 You may feel a very slight sting, like the snapping of a small rubber band.

-At the end of the treatment, the nurse wipes off the gel, cleans the area with a warm cloth, and applies a moisturiser with sunscreen.
-If there is any mild swelling, you might be given a cold pack to apply for five or ten minutes.
+At the end of the treatment, the area is cleaned and a moisturiser with sunscreen is applied.
+If there is any mild swelling, you may be given a cold pack to apply for five or ten minutes.

 Laser Hair Removal/Reduction